Radboud Scholarship: Master's in Netherlands

 To qualify for the Radboud University scholarship program, Pakistani students must meet a strict set of requirements.
 Applicants must hold a non-EU/EEA passport and have not previously studied in the Netherlands.
 Crucially, you must have been fully admitted to a full-time English-taught Master’s program at Radboud University commencing in the upcoming academic year.

-The Radboud Scholarship provides a transformative financial package for Pakistani students.
-It reduces your tuition fee to the statutory rate (approximately €2,530 for 2025-2026), covering the difference from the higher institutional fee.
-Additionally, it provides a substantial allowance for living expenses, visa costs, health insurance, and residence permit fees.
+The Radboud University scholarship program offers a transformative financial package for Pakistani awardees.
+It typically covers the full tuition fee, reducing it to the statutory rate for EEA students, which is a fraction of the institutional fee.
+Additionally, it provides a substantial allowance for living costs, visa and residence permit fees, and comprehensive health insurance.

 Radboud University, located in Nijmegen, Netherlands, is one of Europe’s leading research universities, known for its academic excellence, innovative research, and multicultural campus.
 For outstanding and highly motivated international students, including those from Pakistan, the Radboud Scholarship Programme (RSP) provides a golden opportunity to pursue a world-class Master's degree in an English-taught program.
 This scholarship is designed to attract talented students who wish to study in a stimulating international academic environment.